 (5) At a minimum, the following information shall be included in the disclosure document required to be provided under this rule:

 (a) The generic name of the contract, the company product name, if different, and form number, and the fact that it is an annuity;

 (b) The insurer's legal name and physical address, website and telephone number;

 (c) A description of the contract and its benefits, emphasizing its long-term nature, including examples where appropriate:

-(i) The guaranteed, non-guaranteed and determinable elements of the contract, and their limitations, if any, and an explanation of how they operate;
+(i) The guaranteed, and non-guaranteed elements of the contract, and their limitations, if any, including for fixed indexed annuities, the elements used to determine the index-based interest, such as the participation rates, caps, or spread, and an explanation of how they operate;

-(ii) An explanation of the initial crediting rate, specifying any bonus or introductory portion, the duration of the rate and the fact that rates may change from time to time and are not guaranteed;
+(ii) An explanation of the initial crediting rate, or for fixed indexed annuities, an explanation of how the index-based interest is determined specifying any bonus or introductory portion, the duration of the rate and the fact that rates may change from time to time and are not guaranteed;

 (iii) Periodic income options both on a guaranteed and non-guaranteed basis;